Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Method

 \subsection{From Tag Sequence to Causal Triplets}

-We design a \textbf{Tag2Triplet} algorithm for automatically getting the final extracted triplets from the tag sequence in Fig.~\ref{fig4}.
-To better illustrate this algorithm, we define two types of causality here: simple causality and complex causality.
+We design a \textbf{tag2triplet} algorithm for automatically obtaining the final extracted triplets from the tag sequence in Fig.~\ref{fig4}.
+To better illustrate this algorithm, we define two types of causality: simple causality and complex causality.